brimdata/super/book/src/super-sql/operators/values.md

-The `values` operator is a _go to_ tool in SuperSQL queries as it allows the flexible creation of arbitrary values from its inputs while the SQL VALUES clause it a _go to_ building block for creating constant tables to insert into a database or operate upon.
+The `values` operator is a _go to_ tool in SuperSQL queries as it allows the flexible creation of arbitrary values from its inputs while the SQL VALUES clause is a _go to_ building block for creating constant tables to insert into or operate upon a database.
 That said, the SQL `VALUES` clause can also be comprised of dynamic expressions though it is less often used in this fashion.
-Nonetheless, the motivated the naming of the more general SuperSQL `values` operator.
+Nonetheless, this motivated the naming of the more general SuperSQL `values` operator.

-For example, this query uses `VALUES` to both create a static table called _points_ then operate upon each row of _points_ using expressions embodied in dynamic `VALUES` subqueries placed in a lateral join as follows:
+For example, this query uses `VALUES` to create a static table called _points_ then operate upon each row of _points_ using expressions embodied in dynamic `VALUES` subqueries placed in a lateral join as follows: